PaddlePaddle/docs/doc/fluid/install/install_Conda_en.md

 If you want to use python version 3.7: `conda create -n paddle_env python=3.7`

-activate paddle_env (for Windows) or conda activate paddle_env (for MacOS / Linux) command to enter the Anaconda virtual environment.
+Activate paddle_env (for Windows) or conda activate paddle_env (for MacOS / Linux) command to enter the Anaconda virtual environment.

 2.Confirm that your conda virtual environment and the Python loaction which is preapared to install PaddlePaddle are where you expected them for your computer may have multiple Pythons environments.
 Enter Anaconda's command line terminal and enter the following command to confirm the Python location.